-Many people use fertilizers and pesticides to improve their green lawns andflower gardens.
-However, stormwater runoff can carry these chemicals into storm drains andwaterways.
+Many people use fertilizers and pesticides to improve their green lawns and flower gardens.
+However, stormwater runoff can carry these chemicals into storm drains that lead to aquifers, streams, lakes, and rivers.

-People use pesticides to kill unwanted plants and bugs in their yards.
-But when pesticides get into a lake or stream, they harm good fish and wildlife too.
+People use pesticides to kill unwanted bugs in their yards and herbicides to kill unwanted weeds.
+When pesticides and herbicides get into an aquifer, stream, lake, or river, it harms not only animals but people too.